Mainland China reports 433 new coronavirus cases, 29 deaths on Feb 26

 The number of new cases outside Hubei stood at 24, up from 5 on the previous day and reversing five days of declines.

+The number of new confirmed coronavirus cases in Beijing on Feb.
+26 had jumped to 10 from zero the previous day.
+Pang Xinghuo, deputy head of Beijing Centre of Disease Control, told a news briefing on Thursday that it was a cluster case.

+The new cases all stemmed from a property management agency in Beijing’s Chaoyang district, and had either been working in the same office or sharing the same dormitory, Pang said.

-With the number of new cases outside China now exceeding those domestically, authorities are turning their attention to potential sources of infection from abroad.
+Chinese authorities are also turning their attention to potential sources of infection from abroad, as the number of new cases outside China are now exceeding those domestically.

 The Shanghai government said it is trying to identify anyone who came into contact with a coronavirus patient who arrived in the city from Iran, another coronavirus hotspot.